 A company intranet is a secure place where users communicate, collaborate, store documents and share information with each other.
 If, along with cloud storage, these are your only other requirements, there are a ton of tools in the market which offer enterprise-level encryption at an affordable price.

-- Dropbox – a document storage and team collaboration platform on the cloud.
+- Dropbox – It is an excellent SharePoint alternative for document management as it allows the storage of documents and team collaboration platform on the cloud.

 - Google for Work – a suite of productivity apps provided by Google which are optimized for business use.
 Google provides tools for email, file sharing, real time document management, and communication, all which can be accessed from any location and any device.